-[Grading] Grade evaluation will be based on report examination.
+【Grading 】Grade evaluation will be based on report examination.

-【Course Goals】 Understand the principles of optical engineering and spectroscopy.
+[Course Goals] Understand the principles of optical engineering and spectroscopy.

 Develop application abilities based on the principle understanding.

-Theme Class number of times Description Dispersion of light 6 propagation of light in dielectric media (Lorentz model), crystal optics, nonlinear optics Quantum optics 1 quantum theory of light, principles of lasers Light-matter F light-induced transition, quantum states of atoms, molecules, and solids, and interactions 5 rules governing the transitions (selection rules) Selection rules and group theory 2 introduction to group theory and its application to the selection rules Confirmation of the achievement 1
+Theme Class number of times Description Dispersion of light 6 propagation of light in dielectric media (Lorentz model), crystal optics, , nonlinear optics Quantum optics 1 quantum theory of light, principles of lasers Light-matter 5 light-induced transition, quantum states of atoms, molecules, and solids, and interactions 3 rules governing the transitions (selection rules) Selection rules and 2 introduction to group theory and its application to the selection rules group theory introduction to group theory and its application to the selection rules Confirmation of the 1 achievement 1